olivierlacan/web-jargon/programming.md

 ## Abstraction
 Solving a problem by removing the need to look at the gritty details of the solution, and instead focusing on simpler and more essential components.

+## Leaky Abstraction
+An abstraction that sometimes reveals the underlying complexity it attempted to hide, causing confusion.

 ## Smell (Code Smell)
 An indication, sometimes indirect, that code may be brittle or dangerous.